hashicorp/consul/website/source/docs/agent/options.html.md

       by any server, no matter how stale.
 In practice, servers are usually only milliseconds behind the leader, so this lets Consul continue serving requests in long outage scenarios where no leader can be elected.

-    * <a name="discovery_max_stale"></a><a href="#discovery_max_stale">`discovery_max_stale`</a> - Enables
-      stale requests for all service discovery HTTP endpoints.
-This is equivalent to the [`max_stale`](#max_stale) configuration for DNS requests.
-If this value is zero (default), all service discovery HTTP endpoints are forwarded to the leader.
-If this value is greater than zero, any Consul server can handle the service discovery request.
-If a Consul server is behind the leader by more than `discovery_max_stale`, the query will be re-evaluated on the leader to get more up-to-date results.
-Consul agents also add a new `X-Consul-Effective-Consistency` response header which indicates if the agent did a stale read. `discover-max-stale` was introduced in Consul 1.0.7 as a way for Consul operators to force stale requests from clients at the agent level, and defaults to zero which matches default consistency behavior in earlier Consul versions.

     * <a name="node_ttl"></a><a href="#node_ttl">`node_ttl`</a> - By default, this is "0s", so all
       node lookups are served with a 0 TTL value.
 DNS caching for node lookups can be enabled by